uribench/software-engineering-handbook/CONTRIBUTING.md

 ### Suggesting Enhancements

-This section guides you through submitting an enhancement suggestion for the training materials for Software Engineers, including completely new subject and minor improvements to existing subjects.
+This section guides you through submitting an enhancement suggestion for the training materials for the Software Engineering Handbook, including completely new subject and minor improvements to existing subjects.
 Following these guidelines helps maintainers and the community understand your suggestion and find related suggestions.

 More TBD.